TahaMunir2/RISC-V-RV32IM-FPGA/README.md

   - `5'b10010` — REM  (signed remainder)
   - `5'b10011` — REMU (unsigned remainder)

 All previous RV32I ALU codes remain unchanged in the lower range.
+The new encodings were chosen to be contiguous, incrementing ALUCtrl for every new encoding.

 ### 2.2 Multiplication implementation